Jaykul/BetterCredentials/ReadMe.md

 Prompting
 ---------

-The original motivation for writing BetterCredentials was to take advantage of some of the features of PowerShell's underlying credential API which are inexplicably ignored in the built-in Get-Credential, particularly to allow one-off prompting for passwords inline (that is, in the console, instead of via the credentials dialog), without having to resort to a configuration change.
+The original motivation for writing BetterCredentials was to take advantage of some of the features of PowerShell's underlying credential API which are inexplicably ignored in the built-in `Get-Credential`, particularly to allow one-off prompting for passwords inline (that is, in the console, instead of via the credentials dialog), without having to resort to a configuration change.

 You can use the `-Inline` switch to force prompting in the host instead of with a popup dialog, or even pass in a `-Password` value (secure string or not, I won't judge) which allows you to easily create credential objects without a prompt at all.